devashrlucas/OIET_Data_DB/README.md

 # Database: OIET Data
-Data from the Opportunity Insights Economic Tracker as a database.
+Data from the Opportunity Insights Economic Tracker as a PostgreSQL database.

 # Prerequisites